-Old Peak Cocoon – Hong Kong 2011
+Teal Cocoon – Hong Kong 2011

 Photograph

-[Hong Kong, July 2018] Contemporary by Angela Li is pleased to present San Francisco-based photographer Peter Steinhauer’s forth solo exhibition “Cocoon” (tbc).
-The exhibition also marks the release of his new book “ “, published by …
+[Hong Kong, 2018] Contemporary by Angela Li is pleased to present San Francisco-based photographer Peter Steinhauer’s solo exhibition “Cocoons”, featuring a series of works that documents bamboo scaffoldings in Hong Kong.
+The exhibition also marks the release of his new book “Cocoons“, published by Powerhouse Books.

 Upon Steinhauer’s first arrival in Hong Kong in the late 1990s, he was captivated by the sight of bamboo-caged buildings wrapped in fabric.
 He immediately thought these buildings were well-known environmental installation artist duo Christo and Jeanne Claude’s work of art.
-When Steinhauer later realised it was simply an ordinary sighting in the metropolis, he began his fascination with documenting these monolithic structures of Hong Kong from an unusual perspective through his 4x5 large format camera.
-Steinhauer was stunned by the unique construction method of wrapping buildings with colourful mesh materials with the purpose of preventing debris from falling onto the streets.
+When Steinhauer later learnt it was an unique construction method of wrapping buildings in colourful mesh materials to prevent debris from falling onto the streets during renovation, he began his fascination with documenting Hong Kong cityscape from an unusual perspective.

-The series name ‘Cocoon’ refers to the metamorphosis stage of the buildings, from cocoon to butterfly, from architectural site to a brand-new building; symbolising the unveiling of something beautiful that is yet to come.
-The artist does not only focus on capturing the graphic nature of the multi-coloured structures, but he also captures time and place effortlessly as you see glimpses of the structures’ environmental surroundings of the distinct Hong Kong urban space in his photographs.
-Steinhauer captured various sizes and stages of the progress of numerous buildings, recording the rapid changes of the city and allowing us to appreciate the traditional craftsmanship of scaffolding in a close distance.
+The series name ‘Cocoons’ refers to the metamorphosis stage of the buildings, from caterpillar to butterfly, from architectural site to a brand-new building.
+For more than 9 years, Peter called Hong Kong home, he did not only focus on capturing the graphic nature of the intensely hued monolithic structures, he also captured time and place effortlessly.
+In his carefully framed photographs, the artist recorded the transformation of this restless city for over a decade as you see glimpses of the distinctive environmental surroundings of Hong Kong urban space.

+Reproduced in this collectible book are 100 remarkable images that reflect Steinhauer's fascination with these hauntingly beautiful and monumental edifices, their bamboo scaffolding draped in brightly hued mesh material.

 Steinhauer’s photography on Hong Kong has received numerous critical acclaims and recognitions.
 He received the prestigious Lucie International Photography Awards in 2014 and was selected as a finalist of the “Photographer of the Year” in the competition.
 He was also awarded the PDN Annual Photographic Award of Excellence for his Cocoons series in 2012.